Otumian-empire/swift-python/exercise3.md

 * A boolean value is `True` or `False` .
 * These values are generated during comparison.
 * A comment is supposed to explain, "the" what or why in the code ( line)
-* You can also use it to state how you want to reach you solution
+* We can also use it to state how we want to reach our solution
 * Use `#` to create a comment